Lost Dutchman Volunteers

-We are currently seeking volunteers from the Apache Junction and Gold Canyon communities who are able to donate 3 hours once a week, or once every two weeks, to staff the ranger station and gift shop every morning from 7 am to 10 am.
-Please contact the Volunteer Coordinator if you are able to help.
+We are currently seeking volunteers from the Apache Junction and Gold Canyon communities who are able to donate three hours once a week, or once every two weeks, to staff the ranger station and gift shop every morning from 7 a.m. to 10 a.m.
 Duties for these positions are listed below.

 Visitor Services Volunteers: